bheston1/TriviaGame/README.md

 # Requirements
 - [x] Create a console app that presents user with a set of questions
 - [x] Seperate questions into different categories
-- [x] Add different sets of questions for each category, always the same
+- [x] Add different sets of questions for each category, so each game isn't always the same
 - [x] Answers should be multiple choice

 Bonus points: